 Visit a Volcano!

 The most famous attraction on Tanna Island is Mount Yasur, the world’s most accessible, active volcano.
 We chose to visit Tanna so that we didn’t miss out on this once in a lifetime experience and we would very highly recommend it.
-You’ll be taken up on the back of a Ute to the top of the volcano, with a short 10 minute walk leading you to the crater’s edge!
+You’ll be taken up on the back of a Ute to the top of the volcano.
+Following this, there is just a short 10-minute walk leading you to the crater’s edge!
 This experience is out of this world!
-You’ll see hot lava exploding out just metres in front of you like fireworks and if you’ve missed out on sending a postcard from Hideaway Island, you can also send a postcard from the volcano too!
+You’ll see hot lava exploding out just metres in front of you like fireworks.
+As well as this, if you’ve missed out on sending a postcard from Hideaway Island, you can also send a postcard from the volcano too!

 It is possible to fly into Tanna in the morning and visit the volcano in the same day but even if you are planning to visit Tanna solely to see Mt.
 Yasur, we would recommend booking an extra night just in case weather conditions don’t go your way.

 Swim In a Blue Cave

 The Blue Cave is simply beautiful.
 Once you have arrived at the limestone edge, accessing this remarkable natural cavern requires you to swim underwater for approximately half a metre.
 When you emerge, you will be greeted by this natural grotto, with the light shining through the cave roof above onto the stunning turquoise interior.